 - Reward with cash-back or cash

-- Incentive program is easy to understand
+- Make the program easy to understand

 - Rewards should be attainable

-- Reward accurately and on-time
+- Reward accurately and on time

-- Track point of sale data accurately for all partners
+- Track point-of-sale data accurately for all partners

 - Automate your program with incentive management software

-Channel Partner Incentive Software
+Channel Partner Incentive Program Software